By Evan Christensen · Owner, The Barn Door Hardware Store

 Evan has owned and operated The Barn Door Hardware Store since 2016.
 The single vs. double bypass question is one of the most common configuration decisions customers face — and the right answer depends entirely on how the opening is used, not on the size of the room.
 He and the team are available 7 days a week at info@thebarndoorhardwarestore.com.

 Single bypass and double bypass barn doors both solve the same problem: covering a wide opening with multiple sliding panels when there isn't enough wall clearance on one side for all the panels to stack.
+Both are the go-to fix for wide closet openings, room dividers, and pass-throughs between living areas — anywhere a single sliding door has no adjacent wall to park against.
 The difference between them comes down to how they achieve that — and what the functional tradeoffs are.

 How single bypass works

-Single bypass uses two to four doors on one shared track.
+Single bypass — also called single-track bypass — uses two to four doors on one shared track.
 The doors slide independently along the same rail, telescoping past each other as they open.
 Because they share one track, pushing or pulling one door eventually engages the other through the telescoping mechanism — you can open or close the full setup by moving one door.

 The telescoping action is the key advantage: the doors don't need to stack fully beside the opening.
 Each pair of panels bypasses the next, which means single bypass can achieve a fully clear opening even with limited wall space on either side.